Your request has been successfully sent. We'll get in touch shortly.

 Solution: To protect against such vulnerabilities, it’s crucial to implement biometric template protection schemes with credential revocation, so that compromised biometric templates can be invalidated and replaced.

-4. Preventing Spoofing with Presentation Attack Detection (PAD)
+4. Preventing Spoofing with Presentation Attack Detection

 Problem: Fraudsters can attempt to bypass face authentication using photos, videos, or even 3D masks.